ApptisCoin/ApptisCoin/README.md

-ApptisCoin Core staging tree 0.12.1
+ApptisCoin Core - Forked from Dash
 ===============================

 ApptisCoin is a cutting edge cryptocurrency, with many